theClarkSell/HTML5-Compiler/5-JavaScript/Labs/XHR/end/readme.md

 		var xhr = new XMLHttpRequest();

-Most modern browswers have already implemented some part of the XMLHTTPRequest L2 specification but some older versions still haven't.
+Most modern browsers have already implemented some part of the XMLHTTPRequest L2 specification but some older versions still haven't.
 In the case of IE we can check the browser and if it doesn't support it create the ActiveX version of it.

 		var xhr;